sveinbjornt/ensk.is/README.md

 ## Background

-The author of the original dictionary, Geir T. Zoega (1857-1928), served as an English teacher and later rector at the Learned School of Reykjavík in the years 1883-1927.
+The author of the original dictionary, Geir T. Zoega (1857-1928), was an English language teacher and later rector at the Learned School of Reykjavík in the years 1883-1927.
 The first edition was published in 1896.
-The digitised and sanitised version presented here is based on the much-improved 1932 edition edited by Þorsteinn Þorsteinsson.
+The digitised, extended and sanitised version presented here is based on the much-improved 1932 edition edited by Þorsteinn Þorsteinsson.

-The current version has been heavily edited, updated and fixed in accordance with modern Icelandic orthography.
+The current incarnation of the dictionary has been heavily edited, updated and fixed in accordance with modern Icelandic orthography.
 Many errors in the original text have also been corrected.

 The raw dictionary text files are stored [here](data/dict/).